Preventing Social Disappointment in Elections: Condorcet Loser and Social Disappointment in Voting Systems

-In order to illustrate the key concepts SF and SD, consider the following example\footnote{We have adapted this example from \cite{BCE}.}.

-\begin{example} Consider the following situation in which there are four Dutchmen, three Germans, and two Frenchmen who have to decide on which drink to be served for lunch (only a single drink will be served to all).
+In order to illustrate the key concepts Condorcet loser and SD, consider the following example\footnote{We have adapted this example from \cite{BCE}.}. \begin{example} Consider the following situation in which there are four Dutchmen, three Germans, and two Frenchmen who have to decide on which drink to be served for lunch (only a single drink will be served to all).

 Now, which drink should be served based on these individuals' preferences?
 Milk could be chosen since it has the most agents ranking it first.
 Milk is the winner according to the plurality rule, which only considers how often each alternative is ranked in the first place.
 However, the majority of agents will be dissatisfied with this choice as they prefer any other drink to Milk.
 For such an occasion in terms of social choice theory one can say that the Condorcet Loser-in this example milk-is the social choice and this, on its own, is one of the undesirable situations in the social choice theory.
-In other words, social frustration has occurred.

 Now to look at it from another perspective, Milk is the alternative which is at the bottom of more than half of the voters' preferences lists i.e., social choice is an alternative with the least social support and has the most social dissatisfaction or to be even more serious has the most social resentment.
 In other words, social disappointment has occurred. \end{example}